+- Show your verifier how you separate:

+- raw and cooked/ready-to-eat products,

-- · Show your verifier how you separate: - foods that contain the allergens listed in the 'Know' section of 'Knowing what's in your food', and foods that don't contain those allergens, - · dangerous chemicals or poisons and food. - Your verifier may ask you or your staff to explain how they know which foods you make or serve contain allergens.
+- allergen-containing foods and allergen-free foods,

+- dangerous chemicals or poisons and food.

+- Your verifier may ask you or your staff to explain how they know which foods you make or serve contain allergens.